 - Upload a previously created project by clicking “add existing project” on the contest page.

-- Submit your project by November 30th, 2019 by clicking “review and submit project” on the contest page.
+- Submit your project by Mar 2, 2020 at 11:59 PM PT by clicking “review and submit project” on the contest page.

 Common terms used in these rules

 These are the full rules that govern how the contest will operate.
-In these rules, “we,” “our”, and “us” refer to Hackster and/or the contest host.
+In these rules, “we,” “our”, and “us” refer to Hackster and/or NXP.
 “You” and “yourself” refer to an eligible contest participant.
 The full rules also include all above eligibility, requirements, and judging criteria recorded in the “rules” tab of this contest page.

-This is a skill-based contest brought to you by Hackster.io and sponsored by AARP Innovation Labs.
-The object of this contest is to create a physical mobility device.
-For the purposes of this contest, each idea you submit will be called a “hardware application” and each project you submit in the contest will be called an “entry”.
+This is a skill-based contest is hosted on the Hackster.io website, is managed by Hackster.io and uses NXP products.
+For the purposes of this contest, each project you submit in the contest will be called an “Entry”.
 All eligible entries received will be judged using the judging criteria above to determine the final prize winners.

 What are the start and end dates?

-Note: Contest end dates are at the sole discretion of Hackster and/or the contest sponsor and may be subject to change.
+Note: Contest end dates are at the sole discretion of us and may be subject to change.